CORE-SNU/CANVAS/README.md

     * traj (Trajectron++)
     * koopcast (KoopCast)
 * --save_video : Save the result to video (default : False)
 * --video_fps : Configure FPS for saving video.
-Maybe better to fit with 'dt' (default : 10.0)
+It is recommended to fit with 'dt' (default : 10.0)